-- To shoot a Prerecord Movie - 1.
-With the camera pointed at the subject, press [●].
+- To shoot a Prerecord Movie - With the camera pointed at the subject, press [•].
+This will save four seconds of action prescorded in the buffer and

 This will save four seconds of action prerecorded in the buffer and start real-time recording.